-EUROPEAN VACATIONS: 10 Great Spain Tours You Can Take in 2023 or 2024
+EUROPEAN VACATIONS: 10 Great Spain Tours You Can Take in 2024

 VIVE LA FRANCE: 7 Immersive France Tours You Can Take This Year

-2. Check the pace of the tour
+2. Learn about the pace of the tour.

 There’s nothing worse than being beyond-exhausted by the time you return to your hotel each night on a European tour.
 After the cost of the trip, the second most important thing to look at when you’re comparing European tours is the pace of the tour.